laravel/nova-docs/4.0/resources/fields.md

 ];
 ```

-Sometimes, you may wish to filter out values that are either `true` or `false` from display to avoid cluttering up the view.
-You may do this by using the `hideFalseValues` and `hideTrueValues` methods on the field:
+Sometimes, you may wish to exclude values that are `true` or `false` from display to avoid cluttering the representation of the field.
+You may accomplish this by invoking the `hideFalseValues` or `hideTrueValues` methods on the field definition:

 ```php
 BooleanGroup::make('Permissions')->options([